 Learn more about the 4 in 1 and MMR school programme

-All students in their First year of second level school they be offered a tetanus, low dose diphtheria and low dose pertussis (whooping cough) (Tdap) booster vaccine.
+- a tetanus, low dose diphtheria and low dose pertussis (whooping cough) (Tdap) non live booster vaccine

-All students in First year of second level schools will be offered a booster dose of the Meningococcal C (MenC) vaccine.
-The Meningococcal C (MenC) booster vaccine is given to protect teenagers up to and including early adulthood from life threatening meningococcal group C (MenC) infection.
+- a booster dose of the Meningococcal ACWY (MenACWY) non live vaccine.
+The Meningococcal ACWY (MenACWY) booster vaccine is given to protect teenagers up to and including early adulthood from life-threatening meningococcal group A, C, W and Y (MenACWY) infection

-In Ireland, all the recommended childhood vaccines given in the schools immunisation programme are free.
+In Ireland, all the recommended vaccines given in the school's immunisation programme are free.